Our research

 We want to mainstream a broader understanding that takes into account the different roles of and interactions between actors in communication, and that includes, for example, artists, land users and the wider public.

-Read more about the results of our work in our Deliverables
+Read more about the results of our work in our Publications

 On these pages you will find reports, films, articles and other things that the work within Mistra Environmental Communication has led to.